terraoldham/TipTop/README.md

 As part of your pre-work submission, please reflect on the app and answer the following questions below:

 **Question 1**: "What are your reactions to the iOS app development platform so far?
 How would you describe outlets and actions to another developer?
 Bonus: any idea how they are being implemented under the hood?
-(It might give you some ideas if you right-click on the Storyboard and click Open As->Source Code")

-**Answer:** [Enter your answer here in a paragraph or two].
+**Answer:** The development of both the Storyboard and the Swift code editor is awesome.
+I like being able to change things both dynamically and statically while having an interface to help align the two, and curate the UI.
+I appreciate that there are UI components that have the functionality baked into them as well.
+For example, the stepper keeps track of the plus/minus count by adding or subtracting incrementally, and this makes implementing it much easier.

 Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

-**Answer:** [Enter your answer here in a paragraph or two].
+**Answer:**  You can make strong references to an instance by assigning a class instance to a property, constant or variable.
+This will prevent the reference from being deallocated and will allow it to be accessible moving forward.
+Strong references are not deallocated as long as the strong reference persists.
+A strong reference cycle occurs when an instance continually contains strong references (never has zero strong references).
+This can be resolved by allowing some relationships to be weak or unowned.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2017] [name of copyright owner]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.